 - 1. Failure to wear and follow Casper College Occupational Therapy Assistant Dress Code policy. - 2.
-All missing and/ or late work must be submitted Thursday by 12:00 pm.
+All missing and/ or late work must be submitted Thursday by 12:00 pm the week prior to the FW.
 If the missing and/ or late work is not submitted by this time, the student will not start their fieldwork rotation. - 3.
-Not abiding by the Clinical Experience Rules page 28. - 4.
+Not abiding by the Clinical Experience Rules page 29. - 4.
 Non-compliance with Student Success Form (IF APPLICABLE)